-The tragic events of November 5th, 2017, in Sutherland Springs, Texas, as well as recent similar tragedies, remind us that life is precious and that evil has the potential to find us anywhere, even in houses of worship.
-In times like these, there are few words that can describe the unimaginable horror that gripped congregants of the First Baptist Church that Sunday, or that can begin to bring comfort to those grieving the loss of loved ones taken by such senseless violence.
+The tragic events of October 28, 2018, in Pittsburgh as well as recent similar tragedies, remind us that life is precious and that evil has the potential to find us anywhere, even in houses of worship.
+In times like these, there are few words that can describe the unimaginable horror that gripped worshippers at Tree of Life Congregation Synagogue, or that can begin to bring comfort to those grieving the loss of loved ones taken by such senseless violence.

 Circumstances as these are never easy to discuss.
 And, despite these gun related tragedies, our politicians have proven to be unmoved time, and again, to offer up any solutions that have the potential to thwart the ability of certain individuals to obtain such weapons.
 Consequently, we are obligated to discuss the propensity for these situations to occur in our country, and in our congregations.

 In the aftermath of these events, church leaders struggle for answers around church security.
 Among the tough questions asked are, “What can, or should, a church do to prepare for an event such as this?
 Should churches encourage their parishioners to be armed in the pews?
 Should the church hire armed security to guard their doors?
 How should congregants respond to an active shooter situation; lockdown in place, run, hide, fight?”

-For several years, the Insurance Board has been providing free information and resources to churches and related ministries to inform them about relevant tools available to respond to these situations in the most appropriate ways possible.
+For several years, Insurance Board has been providing free information and resources to churches and related ministries to inform them about relevant tools available to respond to these situations in the most appropriate ways possible.
 While every response is contingent upon the circumstance presented, there are several important considerations that every church should assess, evaluate, and discuss in their respective church setting.
 Such considerations can include: